 You may be required to file a New Jersey income tax return if you were a full-year resident, a part-year resident, or a nonresident with income from New Jersey sources during the year.
 A full-year resident reports all income subject to New Jersey income tax.
 The income may be received from any source whether inside or outside the State.
 Age is not a factor in determining whether a person must file.
 Even minors (including students) and senior citizens must file if they meet the income filing requirements.
 Part-year residents

-are subject to tax on income derived from all sources during their period of residency in New Jersey if their income for the entire year exceeds the filing threshold amount for their filing status.
+are subject to tax on income derived from all sources during their period of residency in New Jersey and must file a return if their income for the entire year exceeds the filing threshold amount for their filing status.
 Similar filing requirements apply for nonresidents

 You must file a return if-